 Supported by RACV

-FareShare has developed a large kitchen garden in the heart of Melbourne on VicTrack land close to our Abbotsford kitchen.
+FareShare has created a large kitchen garden in the heart of Melbourne on VicTrack land close to our Abbotsford kitchen.

-With the generous support of RACV and Gandel Philanthropy, FareShare has transformed the vacant site between Victoria Park railway station and Victoria Park oval, into an urban vegetable patch.
+With the generous support of RACV and Gandel Philanthropy, FareShare has transformed a former dumping ground between Victoria Park railway station and Victoria Park oval, into a productive urban vegetable patch.

 Volunteer shifts operate on Mondays and Wednesdays.

-Commercial flower, herb and vegetable grower Les Baguley has provided FareShare with the opportunity to grow vegetables at scale on his prime farm land in Melbourne’s South East.
+Commercial flower, herb and vegetable grower Les Baguley has provided FareShare with the opportunity to grow vegetables at scale on his prime farm land in Melbourne’s outer fringe.

-The site is enabling FareShare to grow a wide range of vegetables with a focus of generating yield.
+His family farm in Clayton South is enabling FareShare to grow a wide range of vegetables with a focus of generating yield.
 In the 2016-2017 growing year, the farm produced 21 tonnes of vegetables for the kitchen.

 FareShare Kitchen Garden, Moorabbin Airport

 An opportunity to grow vegetables on 3000 square-metres of airport land

 A disused plot of land on one of Australia’s busiest airports has been donated by Moorabbin Airport Corporation and the Goodman Foundation to grow vegetables.